archlab-sciencetokyo/CFU-Proving-Ground/README.md

 The default FPGA board is Arty A7.
 If you want to use Nexys A7, modify `Makefile` to use `TARGET=nexys_a7`.
 If you want to use Cmod A7, modify `Makefile` to use `TARGET=cmod_a7`.

 Copy the proper `main.xdc` and `build.tcl` using the following command.
 This initialization is necessary once.
 ```
 $ make init
 ```

-Generate bitstream with the following command:
+Generate a bitstream file with the following command:
 ```
 $ make bit
 ```
 The generated bitstream file is copied in `build/main.bit`.
 Configure and run FPGA with this `main.bit`.
-When configured to the FPGA, an application that displays random characters, similar to the simulation, will start up.
+When the FPGA is configured, an application displays many random characters, similar to the simulation.
+Note that a mini display (ST7789 TFT LCD) should be appropriately connected to the Pmod JC of Arty A7 FPGA board.

 ![arty](figures/arty.JPG)